JimmyRespawn/IPTV-Fluent/README.md

 Type 'iptv' into github search section.

-Or type 'm3u links' on any search engine.
+Type 'm3u links' on any search engine.

+Find legal IPTV providers which may provide you with the link, username and password.

+## Support type

+App supports online lists including M3U, Xtream Codes and Stralker Portal which you can add in library's `create online list`.

+Supporing local lists including m3u and txt file.

+Supporting m3u pasted string.

 ## Terms of Service

 IPTV Fluent does not host or distribute any content or re-direct you to any reseller.
 Please find m3u8 or m3u link provided by other legal IPTV providers.
-The app is no more than a passion project made for Windows.

 If you encounter any bug in the app, feel free to contact me.